 Video Bitrate

-The amount of video data transmitted per second during a stream, measured in Kbps or Mbps.
+The video data transmitted per second during a stream is measured in Kbps or Mbps.
 Higher bitrates usually mean better video quality.

 Video Resolution